avocado-framework/avocado/docs/source/GetStartedGuide.rst

   pip install -r https://raw.githubusercontent.com/avocado-framework/avocado/master/requirements.txt

-The result, though, is highly dependent on your system setup, such as having the right compilers, header files and libraries available.
+This way you only get the base avocado-framework without the optional plugins.
+Additionally the installation requires correctly configured system with the right compilers, header files and libraries available.
 The more predictable and complete Avocado experience can be achieved with the official RPM packages.

 Using Avocado